21 best dad quotes from film and TV – your Father’s Day card inspiration - TheNewsTrace

 “…and the ocean cucumber turns to the mollusk and says, ‘With fronds like these, who wants anemones?’” [ok this one is a dad joke, but we think it counts]

-“Each man sooner or later in his life is gonna lose a battle.
+“Each man in some unspecified time in the future in his life is gonna lose a battle.
 He’s gonna struggle and he’s gonna lose.
 However what makes him a person, is that within the midst of that battle he doesn’t lose himself.”

 20. Luke Danes, Gilmore Ladies

-“You can have witnessed one thing good for your mom who, sure, has screwed up a bit in her life however now appears to have discovered one thing to make her glad, and you miss that, you refuse to be part of that, you will be very sorry.”
+“You would have witnessed one thing good for your mom who, sure, has screwed up a bit in her life however now appears to have discovered one thing to make her pleased, and you miss that, you refuse to be part of that, you’ll be very sorry.”

 21. Danny Tanner, Full Home

-“Effectively, simply keep in mind when kids appear the least lovable, it means they want love essentially the most.”
+“Nicely, simply keep in mind when kids appear the least lovable, it means they want love probably the most.”

 Add Comment